alexdang1993374/tic-tac-toe/README.md

-A two player tic-tac-toe game I made
+A two player tic-tac-toe game I made.

+Just copy the repo, run "yarn" in the terminal, and then "yarn start".